SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 In Europe, and especially within the context of [ELIXIR](https://elixir-europe.org/) resources, arguably the three most fundamental repositories for the proposed metagenomic crates are:

 1. [ENA](https://www.ebi.ac.uk/ena) / [BioSamples](https://www.ebi.ac.uk/biosamples) [@citesAsAuthority:Burgin2023-ds], the canonical deposition repository for primary metagenome sequences and their sampling/study metadata;
-2. [EuropePMC](https://europepmc.org/) [@citesAsAuthority:Rosonovski2024-sg], a central index of life-science publications and pre-prints;
+2. [Europe PMC](https://europepmc.org/) [@citesAsAuthority:Rosonovski2024-sg], a central index of life-science publications and pre-prints;
 3. [WorkflowHub](https://workflowhub.eu/), a repository of computational workflows that is the de-facto choice of the European bioinformatics community.

 Support for schema.org/Bioschemas terms in ENA/Biosamples would be advantageous both for data deposition, and for data retrieval.